mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 ### Computing distribution moments after cell division

 (Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/binomial_moments.html) as an annotated Jupyter notebook)

-We have already solved a general form for the dynamics of the moments of the distribution, i.e. we wrote differential equations for the moments
+We have already solved a general form for the dynamics of the moments of the distribution, i.e., we wrote differential equations for the moments
 $\frac{d\left\langle{m^x p^y}\right\rangle}{dt}$.
-Given that we know all parameters for our model we can simply integrate these equations numerically to compute how the moments of the distribution evolve as cells progress through their cell cycle.
+Given that we know all parameters for our model, we can numerically integrate these equations to compute how the moments of the distribution evolve as cells progress through their cell cycle.
 Once the cell reaches a time $t_d$ when is going to divide the mRNA and proteins that we are interested in undergo a binomial partitioning